 Within the School of Business, students have the option to complete a major in the functional disciplines of accounting, marketing, finance, employment relations, business technology management, and entrepreneurship and innovation.
-In addition, the school has arrangements with other units of the university to permit a BBA with major in English, French, German, or Spanish.
 Admission to a major is normally done at the end of the first term of the second year; however, students are advised to plan their first year to ensure non-business courses within their degree requirements can be completed in the necessary sequence.